Bronisław Komorowski: Early life and education

+Bronisław Maria Komorowski was born in Oborniki Śląskie to Zygmunt Leon Komorowski (1927–1992), professor of African Studies at the University of Warsaw and Jadwiga Komorowska (née Szalkowska) (1921–2025).
+Bronisław's grandfather Juliusz Komorowski was the last Komorowski family owner of the Kavoliškis Manor in the Lithuanian village of Kavoliškis near Rokiškis.
+Juliusz Komorowski fluently spoke in the Lithuanian language and taught it to his children.
+Six generations of the Komorowski family owned Kavoliškis Manor until 1940 when Lithuania was occupied by the Soviets.
+According to Bronisław Komorowski, while living in Poland his family continued some Lithuanian traditions: consumption of traditional Lithuanian Kūčios dish Kūčiukai and Christmas wafers, also they "decorated the Christmas tree like in Kavoliškis".
+Furthermore, Komorowski remembered that his grandmother, Maria Magdalena Gorska, sang songs in the Lithuanian language and told him about Lithuania.

 From 1957 to 1959 he lived in Józefów near Otwock.
 From 1959 to 1966 he also attended elementary school in Pruszków.
 In 1966 he transferred to Warsaw and graduated from Cyprian Kamil Norwid High School no. 24.
 For many years he was affiliated with the Scout Movement.
 During his studies he was a Scout instructor in 208 WDHiZ "Parasol" Battalion in Mokotów.
 He met his future wife through Scouting.

+Komorowski recalled that in his adolescence years his father took him near the border, ordered him to kneel and to pray with the Lord's Prayer.
+Komorowski's father also told him that he should remember that his ancestor's land is behind the barbed wire and that he has to love it.

 In 1977 he finished his studies in history at the University of Warsaw.
 From 1977 to 1980 he was an editor at the journal Słowo Powszechne.

 Dissident activity

 In the Polish People's Republic, Komorowski took part in the democratic movement as an underground publisher and co-operated with Antoni Macierewicz on the monthly Głos (1977–1981).

 In 1980, he was sentenced along with activists of the Movement for Defense of Human and Civic Rights to one month in prison for organizing a demonstration on 11 November 1979 (the judge who presided the trial was Andrzej Kryże).

 From 1980 to 1981, he worked in the Centre of Social Investigation of NSZZ "Solidarity".
 On 27 September 1981, he was one of the signatories of the founding declaration of the Clubs in the Service of Independence.
 He was interned while Poland was under martial law.
 From 1981 to 1989, he taught at the Lower Seminary in Niepokalanów.
+In the spring of 1989 Bronisław visited the Lithuanian village of Kavoliškis and toured the Kavoliškis Manor complex, which was previously owned by his ancestors.